Sherlock: That would be tremendously ambitious of you.

 Kate: Steve Adler is your fraternity brother?

 Tony: I'd show you the secret handshake, but then I'd have to kill you.

-Played with in one episode of CSI NY.
-During the Cold Open Adam is talking to a girl via webcam, using some fictional form of Chat Roulette.
-He asks her something - can't remember quite what - and she responds with this phrase...at which point the murderer sneaks up behind her and kills her right in front of Adam, kicking off the Mystery of the Week.
+- Played with in one episode of CSI: NY.
+During the Cold Open Adam is talking to a girl via webcam, using some fictional form of ChatRoulette.
+He asks for her name and she responds with this phrase...at which point the murderer sneaks up behind her and kills her right in front of Adam, kicking off the Mystery of the Week.

-In Jake 2.0, Jake's younger brother steals Jake's wallet and goes to a bar.
+- In Jake 2.0, Jake's younger brother steals Jake's wallet and goes to a bar.
 A girl notices the NSA ID, so the brother starts pretending to be a spy.
 He starts saying this phrase, and she finishes it off, annoyed at the cliche.
 He corrects her that he'd have to sleep with her, "but if that's your thing..."

 Xander: Oh!
 That was a bad joke, and the delivery was off, too.
 I'm sorry.

-Spaced goes for the 'modern comedy subversion' option:
+- Spaced goes for the "modern comedy subversion" option:

 Daisy: Actually, what is your job, Mike?